Henry O'Neill (soldier): Anglo-Spanish tension

 Throughout 1603, English forces travelled across Ulster, destroying crops and livestock, and leading to famine conditions.
-Tyrone's surrender in March 1603 ended the Nine Years' War, and the Treaty of London in August 1604 ended the Anglo-Spanish War.
+Tyrone's surrender in early 1603 ended the Nine Years' War, and the Treaty of London in August 1604 ended the Anglo-Spanish War.
 Henry became a focus for English authorities, who feared the Irish nobility's continued allegiance to Spain could lead to a renewed Anglo-Irish or Anglo-Spanish war.
 Lord Deputy Charles Blount offered Tyrone generous peace terms to placate this threat.
 Tyrone also felt pressure to placate the English government and he asked Henry to return to Ireland.
 Henry refused his father's request as Ulster was in a depressed and unappealing condition.
 He asked to postpone his return for a few years.
 This attitude deeply troubled Tyrone, who was "doubtful and jealous less the state of England should interpret it amiss and therefore as he saith, he hath written back unto him [Henry] that if he will not presently return hither he will never give him one foot of land here".
 Tyrone was also wary that Henry might undertake military action without the approval of King James I.

 Following the end of the Nine Years' War, the social position of Irish Catholics declined significantly within just a few years.
 Many Catholic noblemen fled Ireland to seek refuge in continental Europe; most went to Spain, Ireland's only ally during the war.
 The concept emerged of an Irish regiment in the Spanish army.
 It is clear that Henry was engaged by the idea of commanding his own regiment; he asked the Spanish government for permission to move to the Spanish Netherlands to fight in the Dutch Revolt.
-Despite protests from the Earl of Tyrconnell, Tyrone's ally, and a half-brother of Henry's mother, that this would offend James I, the Spanish government allowed Henry to take up residence in the Spanish Netherlands.
+Despite protests from the Earl of Tyrconnell—Tyrone's ally, and a half-brother of Henry's mother—that this would offend James I, the Spanish government allowed Henry to take up residence in the Spanish Netherlands.
 He was granted 2,000 ducats in living allowance for the journey.